lightninglabs/L402/authentication-flow.md

 2. The `loopd` client program contacts the loop server to initiate the swap.
 3. The call from the client must always go through the authentication server

-   reverse proxy, which in this example is `kirin`.
+   reverse proxy, which in this example is `aperture`.
 The authentication proxy

    notices that the client didn't send an LSAT and therefore cannot be granted

    access to the loop server.

-4. `kirin` instructs its own `lnd` instance to create an invoice over a small
+4. `aperture` instructs its own `lnd` instance to create an invoice over a small

    amount that is required to acquire a fresh token.

-5. In addition to the invoice, `kirin` also creates a fresh access token that is
+5. In addition to the invoice, `aperture` also creates a fresh access token that is

    tied to the invoice.
 The token is cryptographically constructed in a way that